AstroMeYT/Positit/README.md

 a data packet to display.

 ## Is it private?
 Yes, Postit is private.
 The server collects no personal data or telemetry, not even usage statistics.
-Additionally, all data. such as your username and your joined Groups, are saved locally.
+Additionally, all data, such as your username and your joined Groups, are saved locally.
 The servers do not have access to that data.

 ## How can I use it?